 Services include rail transportation of goods in container via a third party, air travel (exclusive of the economy class), restaurant services (exclusive of liquor license, AC/heating services, etc.), per day accommodation renting between Rs.
 1,000 and Rs.
-2,500, building construction for sale, temporary IP rights, hotel accommodation with transaction value between Rs.
-1,001 and Rs.
-7,500, etc.
+2,500, building construction for sale, and temporary IP rights.

 |18%||The 18% slab rate consists of items like industrial and capital goods along with hair oil, toothpaste, soaps, etc.

-Services include restaurant services with liquor license/AC/heating, decoration and catering services outdoor, per day accommodation renting between Rs.
+Services include restaurant services with liquor license/AC/heating, and decoration per day accommodation renting between Rs.
 2,500 and Rs.
-5,000, hotel accommodation with transaction value over Rs.7,500, entertainments like a circus, folk dance, etc., works contract supply, etc.
+5,000, hotel accommodation with transaction value over Rs.7,500, entertainment like a circus, folk dance, etc., works contract supply, etc.